 The ability to maintain agile environments is crucial for teams that are now forced to work from home across the globe.
 Agile is all about embracing change and innovation to boost efficiencies and team effectiveness.
-With agile team management, you can help your team adapt to the new demands and behaviors that come with working from home and help them become happier and more productive than ever.
+With Agile team management, you can help your remote teams adapt to the new demands and behaviors that come with working from home and help them become happier and more productive than ever.

 Why project agility matters in remote work situations